On the Existence of Reactive Strategies Resilient to Delay: Introduction

-More precisely, we show that one can transform a safety game under delayed control in polynomial time into a delay game with a reachability condition for Player~$O$ (i.e., with a safety condition for Player~$I$) such that controller wins the game under delayed control with delay~$\delta$ if and only if Player~$I$ wins the resulting delay game with lookahead of size~$\frac{\delta}{2}$.
-Dually, we show that one can transform a delay game with safety condition for Player~$I$ in polynomial time into a safety game under delayed control such that Player~$I$ wins the delay game with lookahead of size~$\delta$ if and only if controller wins the resulting game under delayed control with delay~$2\delta$.
+In this work, we prove that there is indeed a tight relation between controller in a game under delayed control and Player~$I$ in a delay game.
+More precisely, we show that one can transform a safety game under delayed control in polynomial time into a delay game with a reachability condition for Player~$O$ (i.e., with a safety condition for Player~$I$) such that controller wins the game under delayed control with even delay~$\delta$ if and only if Player~$I$ wins the resulting delay game with lookahead of size~$\frac{\delta}{2}$.
+Dually, we show that one can transform a delay game with safety condition for Player~$I$ in polynomial time into a reachability game under delayed control such that Player~$I$ wins the delay game with lookahead of size~$\delta$ if and only if controller wins the resulting game under delayed control with delay~$2\delta$.
 Thus, we can transfer both upper and lower bound results on complexity and on (necessary and sufficient) lookahead from delay games to delayed control.
 In particular, determining whether controller wins a given safety game under delayed control for every possible delay is \pspace-complete.
-Our reductions also prove the conjecture by Chen et al.\ on the delays that allow controller to win such games.
-Furthermore, we generalize our translation from games with safety conditions to games with parity conditions and games with LTL winning conditions, again allowing us to transfer known results for delay games to games under delayed control.
+Our reductions also prove the conjecture by Chen et al.\ on the delays that allow controller to win such games: There is an exponential decisive delay in games under delayed control with safety conditions.

+Furthermore, we generalize our translation from games with safety conditions to games with reachability conditions, games with parity conditions, and games with winning conditions given by formulas of Linear Temporal Logic (LTL)~\cite{Pnueli}, again allowing us to transfer known results for delay games to games under delayed control. \autoref{table:results} lists our results.

 Note that we have only claimed that the existence of winning strategies for the controller in the game under delayed control and Player~$I$ in the delay game coincides.
 This is no accident!
 In fact, the analogous result for relating environment and Player~$O$ fails.
 This follows immediately from the fact that delay games are determined while games under delayed control are undetermined, even with safety conditions.
-The reason is that the latter games are truly incomplete information games (which are typically undetermined) while delay games are perfect information games.
+The reason is that the latter games are truly incomplete information games (which are typically undetermined) while delay games are complete information games.